dgafka/business-oriented-architecture/README.md

 Demos are using [Ecotone Lite](https://docs.ecotone.tech/install-php-service-bus#install-ecotone-lite-no-framework), this is framework agnostic way to run Ecotone.
 Yet Ecotone integrates with Symfony or Laravel, you can find installation steps in the [docs](https://docs.ecotone.tech/install-php-service-bus).

+## More details

+If you want to learn more about Ecotone and powerful concepts it provides, please visit [latest blog post](https://blog.ecotone.tech/building-reactive-message-driven-systems-in-php/), which describes the topic in details.